KoehnLab/NonRadiativeRates/README.md

 # NonRadiativeRates
-Collection of python code to compute the bits and pieces needed for non-radiative rates
+Collection of python code to compute the bits and pieces needed for non-radiative rates.

+Used, e.g., in R. Toews, A. Köhn, Phys.
+Chem.
+Chem.
+Phys.
+2025, 28, 776. https://doi.org/10.1039/d5cp03613e

 # Setup